 The world has produced about 1 trillion barrels of crude oil to date.
 Over the next century or so, approximately 2 trillion barrels more are expected to be produced from conventional proved reserves and undiscovered conventional oil.
-Additional supplies will be produced by Chevron and others from unconventional oil resources, such as extra-heavy oil in Venezuela, oil sands in Alberta and shale oil in the United States.
+Additional supplies will be produced by Chevron and others from shale and tight oil resources in the Permian Basin in the United States, the Duvernay Shale in Canada and in Argentina.

 What Chevron Is Doing